France to Islay by Morris Traveller: Ireland

 16th April, 2019 Derry to Ballycastle

 Peter and Joan Pyne’s bed and breakfast, Saddler’s House, is in a row of Georgian houses just outside the city walls and near the Bogside.
 I learnt from our visit to the Tower Museum that these houses were lived in by wealthy Protestants, however Peter and Joan are from Dublin, he came here as a history teacher and they set up their B&B business when their three daughters left home.
-They have bought other properties in the same area, I expect they were very cheap during the ‘Troubles’.
+They have bought other properties in the same area, I expect they were very cheap to buy during the ‘Troubles’.
 Saddler’s House is really lovely, very tastefully decorated in the Georgian style with painted walls in mustard or olive or the currently fashionable ‘ficelle’.
-The curtains are beautiful, obviously bought by someone with an eye for colours and textures.
-The breakfast table was covered by patterned tablecloth in a subtle blue with a real embroidered white nap in the centre.
-Joan said they get a lot of French visitors, we found them in the ‘Guide de Routard’, they are not on booking.com or AirBnB.
+The sage green curtains are beautiful, obviously bought by someone with an eye for colours and textures.
+The breakfast table with its patterned tablecloth in a subtle blue and a real embroidered white nap in the centre, with butter dish and butter knife, was a feast for the eyes.
+Joan said they have a lot of French visitors, we found them in the ‘Guide de Routard’, they are on any booking website.
 They have a wonderful dog, a very solid and low to the ground bulldog, he was very affectionate.
 The walls of the lounge are covered with a mixture of family photos and paintings.
-Joan was very upset about the burning of the Cathedral of Notre Dame last night, and we saw a painting of it on one of the walls.
-We had a lovely chat with them about politics and life in general, they were only bettered by the local butcher when we went shopping later.
+Joan was very upset about the burning of the Cathedral of Notre Dame which had happened during the night, and we saw a painting of it on one of the walls.
+We had a lovely chat with them about politics and life in general.
+They were only bettered by the local butcher when we went shopping later.
 He asked where we came from, we were soon into a deep discussion on politicians and religion.
-There are lovely people here.

 We took the coastal road to Giant’s Causeway, stopping at Downhill to take a photo of Lady Pamela on the beach.
-She is much admired wherever we go, we saw quite a few people taking photos of her in Derry or when we stop in a carpark.
+She is much admired wherever we go, we saw quite a few people taking photos of her in Derry.
 Peter and Joan said they did not mind us leaving, but would we leave the car.

 Giant’s Causeway was busy, not I expect as it gets in the summer but too busy for us.
 We decided to return the next day and went on to Dunseverick where we had the coldest picnic yet.

-We are staying in a house on the North Road of Ballycastle, overlooking the harbour.
-It is a cloudy day, if it were clear we could probably see Scotland.
-The coast is only 47 km away and Islay only a few km more.
-This is a super place, roomy with big bay windows.
-It belongs to a Dutch vet, called Martsje so we have gathered from the books and paintings around.
-This is an Airbnb find, really every method of finding a place to see has its advantages.
+We had reserved a house on the North Road of Ballycastle, overlooking the harbour.
+The coast of Scotland is only 47 km away and Islay only a few km more.
+The house is roomy with big bay windows.
+It belongs to a Dutch vet, called Martsje and is an Airbnb find.
 There is no internet so it was very cheap!

-We walked around the small town later, it is a a kind of seaside resort but a little bit dilapidated.
+The small town of Ballycastle has a sea-side feel, but is a little bit dilapidated.
 We hoped for music in the evening when we saw a man head into a pub with his guitar.
-We went in later, only to hear that his amp did not hook up and so he left.
+We went in later, only to hear that his amp did not hook up and so there would be no music.
 If we were disappointed the small wedding party who came in at the same time as us, with the bride wearing an anorak over her wedding dress, must have been even more so.

 17th April 2019 Bally Castle (Rathlin Island)